A Guide to St. Patrick’s Day in D.C.

 In Irish, Ri Ra means chaos or a good time but at this Georgetown Gem you will come for the environment and stay for the beer.
 Indeed, Ri Ra Irish Pub is in a restored building from the 1800s that is designed to reflect a traditional Irish pub, including a Victorian-era bar and Irish artifacts.
 Besides history, this Irish pub will be opening its doors at 8:30 am where you can view a Rugby tournament and drink from their Guinness and Irish beer craft menu.
 I recommend the Clonmel Kick which is Magners Irish Cider, Boru Vodka, Peach Schnapps, Pineapple Juice, and Fresh Jalapeno.

 As far as Irish bars go in DC, this is the most famous.
 The owner prides himself on his Celtic heritage and many of the staff are Irish.
 Yes, Obama once drank a beer here and you can too- very cheaply.
-In fact, The Dubliner D.C. will be serving 44 cent Guinness pints from 9-10 am.
-This pub has been in DC since 1974 and is known for being the Irish of the Irish bars in DC.
+In fact, The Dubliner will be serving 44 cent Guinness pints from 9-10 am.
+This pub has been in D.C. since 1974.

 U Street is known for being the party street in the city- but if you are looking to class it up, go to the District Distilling.
 For St. Patrick’s day this year the restaurant created cocktails with its recently released minty and green, Crème de Menthe.
 The cocktail the Triple Tipple is Embassy Row Creme De Menthe, Backroom Rye, Angostura bitters, and a mint sprig garnish.